majoros/loststone/README.md

      to change the code and flash the chip.
 [Default configuration file.](https://github.com/Majoros/loststone/blob/master/config/loststone.cfg)
    * Easily programmable:<br>
-     If there is a need to flash the firmware it is as easy as copying a file to a flash drive.
+     If there is a need to flash the firmware it is as easy as copying a file to a flash drive (Thank you NXP).
    * Firmware cursor acceleration:<br>
      Cursor acceleration is implemented within the firmware.
+It is configurable and optional.
    * Fully programmable buttons:<br>
      You want the left button to be on the right and the right button on the left? go for it.
 No need to change any hardware or software.